44Shu/Superconductor-Regression-Analysis/README.md

 ## Project Structure

-In this project the analysis code will be contained in the `Analysis_Code.R` file, where the report markdown code will be held in `Analysis_Report.Rmd`.
-This is due to R markdown files getting unwieldy quickly.
-No analysis code will be shown in the report unless necessary, and the report will aim to explore my results, techniques, and final conclusions.
+In this project:

+- The analysis code will be contained in the `rscripts` folder,
+- Any Report markdown and html code will be held in the `reports` folder.
+- The project data will be held in in the `raw_data` folder.
+- Any plots and figures will also be output to the `plots` or `assets` folder.

+This structure allows for working with large datasets and information without the drawbacks of an r-markdown file's memory inefficiency.